By Steve Beauregard

 Ever since I was a kid in the 70’s, when my parents scurried us quickly past the smoke-filled aisles of slots to our hotel room at Caesars Palace in Las Vegas, I’ve been mesmerized by casinos – a whole other world, full of magic –a visually and emotionally stunning escape where financial gain is possible, and a good time is probable.
 A place where I’m called sir, and given complimentary meals, where my heart can soar with a dealer’s bust card, or drop in disgust after a supposedly fast horse trots slower than my lawnmower.
 It’s a mystical land where fortunes can be made, and mortgage payments lost, where not only can you eat to excess, you’re encouraged to do so, and where beautiful women who would otherwise never give me the time of day approach me, asking if they can bring me free alcohol.

 From Los Angeles to Las Vegas, to Louisiana and Connecticut, and all points in-between, Americans are flocking to casinos in record numbers.
-According to the American Gaming Association, approximately 25% of us in the United States visited a casino at least once last year.
+According to the American Gaming Association (AGA), approximately 25% of us in the United States visited a casino at least once last year.
 (That’s roughly 75 million people).
-To take care of those millions, casinos employ over 300,000 people.
+To take care of those millions, casinos employ over 350,000 people.

-Despite a recession, the casino building boom continues.
+After a brief respite from the recession, the casino building boom continues.
 While Las Vegas casino construction may have ground to a halt, (other than some very expensive remodels), gambling dens are popping up all over the fruited plains.
-And even in the recession-weary Las Vegas market, Caesars Entertainment opened the $550 million dollar Linq project, a retail and entertainment complex next to the Flamingo Hotel that features the largest and tallest Ferris Wheel in the world, while MGM Resorts opened the 14,000 seat T-Mobile Arena.
+And even in the recession-weary Las Vegas market, Caesars Entertainment opened the $550 million dollar Linq project within the past few years, while more recently, MGM Resorts opened the 14,000 seat T-Mobile Arena.

-Other future projects include new planned resorts on the Strip called “Resorts World” (south of Circus Circus), and “Alon” (across from the Wynn and Encore), and a $1.5 billion dollar expansion of the Wynn that includes a new 1,000 room hotel and recreational lake.
+Other future projects include new planned resorts on the Strip called “Resorts World” (south of Circus Circus), and a $1.5 billion dollar expansion of the Wynn that includes a new 1,000 room hotel and recreational lake.

 (Here’s a quick preview of some Las Vegas casinos)